 Other species that show up well are mahi and wahoo.
 There’s no secret here to this kind of fishing.
 Use your normal ballyhoo rigs and smaller chuggers and find your weed lines, edges or just fish the stream.
 The fall run can be just as good or better than the spring run.
 Anything will be better than this year’s spring run honestly!

-If you’re looking to keep busy and it’s too rough to go out, fish the jetties with some live mullet or live shrimp, use a small knocker rig or even a split shot.
+If you’re looking to keep busy if it’s too rough to go out, fish the jetties with some live mullet or live shrimp using a small knocker rig or even a split shot.
 Fluorocarbon is not a bad idea either.
-Snook and redfish have been doing well and should continue to fire.
+Snook and redfish have been doing well and should continue to “Fire.”

-Most of all Happy Thanksgiving and have a great rest of the year fishing.
+Most of all, Happy Thanksgiving and I hope we all have great fishing for the rest of the year.
 If you need any assistance, please don’t hesitate to contact us or meet us down at Bluepoints Marina for a few bluegills.
-Good Luck.

 Capt.
 Chris Cameron

 Fired Up Fishing Charters

 Your premier fishing guide charter for shark fishing Cocoa Beach,